apify/actor-scraper/cheerio-scraper/README.md

     </td></tr>
     <tr><td><code>saveSnapshot</code></td><td></td></tr>
     <tr><td colspan="2">
-        A helper function that enables saving a snapshot of the current page's HTML and its screenshot into the default key value store.
+        A helper function that enables saving a snapshot of the current page's HTML, as parsed by Cheerio, into the default key value store.
 Each snapshot overwrites the previous one and the function's invocations will also be throttled if invoked more than once in 2 seconds, to prevent abuse.
         So make sure you don't call it for every single request.
-You can find the screenshot under the SNAPSHOT-SCREENSHOT key and the HTML under the SNAPSHOT-HTML key.
+You can find the HTML under the SNAPSHOT-HTML key.
     </td></tr>
     <tr><td><code>skipLinks</code></td><td></td></tr>
     <tr><td colspan="2">